 In my teaching, I try to connect closely with each child, and have them be heard, which is supported here with our continual care, as trusting relationships evolve over time.
 I delight in sharing my love of, and training in: dance, yoga, music, gardening, languages, massage, visual arts, and myriad sensory experiences with children—who are the most amazing creative partners!
 I value our center’s emphasis on observation-based curriculum and play-based learning, as the focus stays on the children and their needs.
 I like to set the scene for children’s exploration, and then get out of the way, just until it seems helpful to add another element to take their learning to the next step.
 It is a joy to see the world anew again and again through the eyes of children!

 I graduated from IU with a degree in Early Childhood Education and a minor in Special Education.
 I have experience working in Headstart, Child Care Centers, and First Steps.
 I came to CVCCC in July of 2011 as the program assistant and moved to my current teaching position in April of 2012.
 One of the best parts of working at CVCCC is the teamwork atmosphere.
 When I am not at CVCCC, I enjoy spending time with my three children.

 I have a MS in Early Childhood Education from Indiana University.
 Before becoming a director, I was a classroom teacher in various different early childhood settings for 21 years.
-I’ve been the director of Campus View Child Care Center for six and a half years.
+I’ve been the director of Campus View Child Care Center for 8 years.
 I enjoy working with and serving the needs of children and their families.
 One of the most wonderful things about working with infants and toddlers is observing their development as well as their drive to make sense of the world that surrounds them.
 I feel very fortunate to be part of a program that nurtures and supports children and their families through relationship based care.

 In my spare time I enjoy reading, knitting, cooking, and taking long walks.